Archaive16/RubikNet/README.md

 ---

 ## 📂 Reinforcement Learning
-This folder contains experiments and implementations of **RL agents** trained to solve the Rubik’s Cube environment.
+This folder contains our experiments with **RL agents** trained on classic control environments.
-- Uses Gymnasium-based cube simulations.
-- Implements algorithms like Monte Carlo Tree Search (MCTS) and policy/value networks.
-- Focus on **learning from self-play** and **reward engineering**.
+We have implemented and solved the following environments:

+- 🏗 **CartPole** – balancing a pole on a cart
+- 🚕 **Taxi** – navigating a taxi to pick up and drop passengers
+- 🚙 **MountainCar** – driving a car up a steep hill with limited power
+- 🃏 **Blackjack** – learning strategies for the card game using Monte Carlo methods

+These experiments build the foundation for applying RL to more complex tasks like solving the Rubik’s Cube.

 ---